Number of confirmed COVID-19 cases in Virginia rises nearly 4 percent, to 5,274

 Confirmed positive cases have doubled in the past week, from 2,637 last Sunday.

-As of Sunday morning, seven hospitals in Virginia anticipate PPE shortages and two fear they'll be short of other supplies within 72 hours, according to a dashboard maintained by the Virginia Hospital and Healthcare Association.
+As of Sunday morning, seven hospitals in Virginia anticipated shortages of personal protective equipment and two feared they’ll be short of other supplies within 72 hours, according to a dashboard maintained by the Virginia Hospital and Healthcare Association.

 The disease had claimed nearly 110,000 lives worldwide as of Sunday morning, according to data maintained by John Hopkins University’s Center for Systems Science and Engineering.
 The center had recorded a global total of nearly 1.8 million confirmed cases.